zheyuzy/GARCH-LSTM-model-on-ETH-BTC-pair/README.md

 ## Introduction

-This project implements a hybrid quantitative trading strategy for the ETH/BTC cryptocurrency pair, combining traditional econometric models (EGARCH) with modern deep learning (LSTM with attention).
+This project implements a hybrid quantitative trading strategy for the ETH/BTC cryptocurrency pair, combining traditional econometric models (EGARCH) with modern deep learning (LSTM with attention) and Altcoin Season Index (ASI) regime-switching filter.
 The goal is to exploit mean-reverting behavior in the ETH/BTC spread, while accounting for volatility clustering and regime changes.

 Pair trading is a market-neutral strategy that seeks to profit from the relative price movement between two correlated assets.
 ETH and BTC are the two largest cryptocurrencies, making their relationship a rich source for statistical arbitrage.